Does a hearty breakfast help you lose weight? Understand

-Despite the well-known diet strategy that consuming the most daily calories at breakfast optimizes weight lossburning calories more efficiently and quickly, new study published on Friday, 9, in the scientific journal Cell Metabolism reveals that whether a person eats their biggest meal early in the morning or in the evening does not affect the way their body metabolizes calories.
+Despite the well-known diet strategy that consuming the most daily calories at breakfast optimizes weight lossburning calories more efficiently and quickly, new study published on Friday, 9, in the scientific journal Cell Metabolism reveals that whether a person eats their biggest meal early in the morning or evening does not affect how their body metabolizes calories.
 That is, there are no differences in energy expenditure and calories are burned in the same way.

 However, according to research, people who ate more in the morning reported feeling less hungry throughout the day, which could help with weight loss due to greater daily satiety.